Physical characteristics of glasma from the earliest stage of relativistic heavy ion collisions: Numerical Results

-\right)\, \eea which means that the longitudinal pressure is large and negative.
+\right)\,. \eea We remind the reader that in our notation the components of a position 4-vector in Minkowski coordinates are $(t,z,x,y)$.
+Equation (\ref{diag}) shows that the initial longitudinal pressure is large and negative.
 The initial system is therefore not only far from equilibrium, but also far from the regime where a quasi-particle picture would be valid.
 As $\tau$ increases the longitudinal pressure grows and, because the energy-momentum tensor is traceless, the transverse pressure decreases.
-In figure \ref{plotPT} we show the normalized transverse pressure as a function of $\tilde\tau$ for impact parameter $b=6$ fm, at $R=\sqrt{\vec R\cdot\vec R}$ = 5 fm, for two different rapidities and two different values of the azimuthal angle.
-We consider $\phi=0$, which means that the vector $\vec R$ lies in the reaction plane, and $\phi=\pi/2$, where $\vec R$ is perpendicular to the reaction plane.
-One sees that the transverse pressure drops faster when $\phi=\pi/2$.
-We also see that $p_T$ drops more quickly at larger values of rapidity.
-The bottom curve shows that reducing the impact parameter also produces a faster decrease of $p_T$.

 In figure \ref{P-vector} we show the vector $(p_L/{\cal E}$, $p_T/{\cal E})$ in the transverse plane with $b=\eta=0$.
 In the left panel we see $-p_L=p_T$ at $\tau=0$.
-In the next two panels we use biggest value of $\tau$ for which we trust the $\tau$ expansion at that order (these times are determined from additional results in this and the following sections, see for example figures \ref{tau-conv} and \ref{plotV1proj}).
+In the next two panels we use the biggest value of $\tau$ for which we trust the $\tau$ expansion at that order (these times are determined from additional results in this and the following sections, see for example figures \ref{tau-conv} and \ref{plotV1V5proj}).
 In the middle figure we include terms to order $\tau^4$ and set $\tau=0.04$ fm.
-The figure shows that $p_L$ has increased and $p_T$ has decreased, fairly uniformly across the transverse plane.
+The figure shows that the vector has straightened slightly across the transverse plane.
 In the right figure we include all terms to order $\tau^6$ and use $\tau=0.052$ fm.
 We see that the vector has straightened even more, but not uniformly.

-The authors of Ref. \cite{Jankowski:2020itt} suggested that the anisotropy of the transverse and longitudinal pressures should be characterized using the quantity \bea A_{TL} \equiv \frac{3(p_T-p_L)}{2p_T+p_L}\, \eea which takes the value $A_{TL}=6$ at $\tau=0$ (using equation (\ref{diag})) and would be zero in an equilibrated plasma.
-In figures \ref{MartA} and \ref{MartB} we show the quantity $A_{TL}$ as a function of $\tilde\tau$.
-In the first graph we see that $A_{TL}$ moves towards the equilibrium value more quickly when the impact parameter is smaller.
-The second graph shows that $A_{TL}$ drops more quickly when either the azimuthal angle or the rapidity increases.